anthonykirby/lora-packet/README.md

 ### decrypt(packet, AppSKey, NwkSKey)

-decrypts and returns the payload
+decrypts and returns the payload as a buffer:
+The library cannot know whether this is an ASCII string or binary data, so you will need to interpret it appropriately.

 NB the relevant key is chosen depending on the value of *FPort*, and NB key order is different than MIC APIs